Next steps for late applicants

-Don’t worry if you’re making a late application through Clearing or Adjustment – we’re here to provide support and guidance about some of the next steps you need to take such as:
+Don’t worry if you’re making a late application through Clearing or Adjustment – we’re here to provide support and guidance about some of the next steps you need to take.

-If you need help and advice about how to apply for your grants or loans or have any questions about student funding you can ring the Student Advice Team on 0151 904 6056 / 6057 or email email@example.com
+If you need help and advice about how to apply for your grants or loans or have any questions about student funding you can call the Student Advice Team on 0151 904 6056 or 0151 904 6057 or email firstname.lastname@example.org.

 For detailed information about fees, bursaries and scholarships, please visit our fees and funding section.

 I have already applied for student finance, what do I need to do?